paritytech/polkadot-sdk/templates/minimal/README.md

 - 👤 The template has no consensus configured - it is best for experimenting with a single node network.

 - ⚠️ The README files for the templates in this repository are currently speculative.
 A stable release addressing this is expected in December.

--  Follow solely the templates' READMEs and templates themselves from polkadot-sdk master branch, but ignore the references to the dedicated templates directory.
+-  Follow solely the templates' READMEs and templates themselves from Polkadot-sdk master branch, but ignore the references to the dedicated templates directory.
-For the most accurate chain spec generation,  `staging-chain-spec-builder` or other mentioned binaries and runtimes, please try to build them based on the polkadot-sdk most updated master branch an example:
+For the most accurate chain spec generation,  `staging-chain-spec-builder` or other mentioned binaries and runtimes, please try to build them based on the Polkadot-sdk most updated master branch an example:
   ```bash
   cargo install --path substrate/bin/utils/chain-spec-builder
   ```